SashaLawrence/fellowship-wk2-adv-html-css/day06/01designProcess/PITCHME.md

 ---

-### Exercise

-- Personas & typical behaviours
+# Personas & User Journeys

-- Sitemap
-- Scamp
-- Wireframe
-- Sign off (review with class)
+---

+### Let's do this together

+- What is this site for?
+- Who are our users?
+- What will they do?
+- What technologies will they use?

 ---